 You’ll graduate with the specialist knowledge and employability skills for a career in further research, such as a PhD, or roles in academic, clinical, industrial or commercial sectors anywhere in the world.

 Biotechnology harnesses the core principles of bioengineering to generate controlled processes or products related to the biopharmaceutical, industrial, healthcare, food or agro-industries.
 It covers a broad range of subjects from biochemistry, genetic and metabolic engineering, molecular cell biology, systems and synthetic biology.

-You’ll be based within the Medical and Industrial Biotechnology research group at Bath where you’ll work with researchers who collaborate with the Centre for Sustainable Technologies, Centre for Nanoscience and Nanotechnologies and the Centre for Therapeutic Innovation.
+You’ll be based within the Medical and Industrial Biotechnology research group where you’ll work with researchers who collaborate with the Centre for Sustainable Chemical Technologies, Centre for Nanoscience and Nanotechnology and the Centre for Therapeutic Innovation.
 They bring together academic expertise from the University with international industrial and academic partners.

 You’ll focus on either the development of new technologies (applying principles of high-level biophysics) or the application of biotechnology in metabolic engineering, biopharmaceuticals, biomedicine, biocatalysis and algal biotechnologies in the production of biofuels or animal/industrial feedstocks.

 The course is for you if you’ve graduated from a bioscience, technology, medical, veterinary or related discipline and you’re interested in a career within the field of molecular biotechnology.

 Other specialist areas available on this course include Microbiology, Bioinformatics and Medical Biosciences.